Curdflappers/CalculatorGame/README.md

     * 23 mirror becomes 2332
     * -1 mirror becomes -11
 * Meta Add (`[+](op1)`) adds `op1` to each non-meta rule in the game
+* Store (`Store`) is the first rule that can be updated.
+    * The Store rule cannot be applied until it is updated.
+    * Upon updating the Store rule, its operand becomes the value of the game
+    * Applying the Store rule functions just like applying the Pad rule
+    * The Store rule can be updated any number of times, and updating the Store rule does not decrease the move counter.

 ### Sample Use Case